-Figure 33-1: The structure of normal frame (DRXP F2 format)
+Figure 3-1: The structure of normal frame (DRXP F2 format)

-The kinds of normal frame
+The kinds of normal frame (DRXP F1 format)

-There are two kinds of normal frame format, DRXP F1 format and DRXP F2 format.
-The prototype DRXP board uses DRXP F1 format.
-The production DRXP board uses DRXP F2 format.
+There are two kinds of normal frame formats, DRXP F1 format and DRXP F2 format.
+The prototype DRXP version 7524B073 or older uses DRXP F1 format.
+The production DRXP board and the prototype DRXP (version A5A89944 or later) uses DRXP F2 format.
 The following figure is the structure of DRXP F1 format.
-The prototype DRXP board also assumes that host machine is little endian machine.
+The prototype DRXP board also assumes that host machine is a little endian machine.